briceln/DataScience/README.md

 ### 1.1.2.
 Projects

-I also decided to do some Datacamp projects.
+On Datacamp, you can find projects to train on machine learning techniques.
 I chose to do these projects to be able to improve my knowledge with the different libraries available with python like Pandas, Numpy, Matplotlib, etc.
 Most of them are focus on data manipulation and importing & cleaning data.

 **Here is the list of the Datacamp projects:**